3 Helpful things runners should know about patellar tendonitis exercises

 You should avoid sudden load increases and always start with light loads.
 Once your tendon has fully adapted to these, you can aim to increase them gradually.

 In our article about how to perform a bodyweight squat with good technique, you can learn more about preventing this.
-The app also provides clear instructions and videos to help you get into the right position and maintain good form throughout your exercises.
+The rehab plan in the app also provides clear instructions and videos to help you get into the right position and maintain good form throughout your exercises.

 Your body requires a recovery period after exercise to repair and strengthen itself.
 If you train too often and don’t allow it to fully recover, you can make your injury worse.